Dawn French: My real relationship with Jennifer Saunders, and why I’m not ready to write about my body

 Dawn French’s new book on overcoming shame is about laughing at our mistakes.
 She’s approached often to write about female body image – but isn’t ready

 She’s furiously busy but wants to make more time for writing, an activity that brings her into herself.
-She says her Protestant upbringing means she feels the need to work on many projects at once, almost every day of the year and already has 2025 mapped out: ten months of writing, then two months filming a new sitcom she will tell me absolutely nothing about.
+She says her Protestant upbringing means she feels the need to work on many projects at once, almost every day of the year and already has 2025 mapped out: ten months of writing, then two months filming the sitcom in which French boasts “at last” she can keep her top on.
+“Mostly.”
 She’s casting at the moment.
-Would I fit, I ask, seeing if I can cheekily glean something about the show?
-She guffaws when I flail my arms about and pretend I’m auditioning.
-“Not right,” she says, giving that guttural belly laugh that forces you to spurt out your own mini Frenchism.
-“I need to just pull back so that I have more brain space for writing,” she repeats.
-“Yeah, I love it.”
+Would I fit, I ask, seeing if I can be cheeky and land a role?
+She does the one and only properly loud Dawn French laugh (like she does on the telly) when I flail my arms about and pretend I’m auditioning.
+“Not right,” she says, killing my dreams of a screen cameo.
+“I need to just pull back so that I have more brain space for writing.
+I love it.”

 When she’s not on the clock she’s enjoying Cornwall with her husband, charity executive Mark Bignell who she began dating in 2011, as well as her daughter Billie from her first marriage, now 33.
 There she is a “happy hermit,” busy on walks with her dog and cold water swimming on beaches the tourists don’t know about.